 I am trying my best to learn how to cope with this debilitating condition and am currently on medical leave from work.
 I never know when an episode is going to hit me.
 Sometimes there are identifiable triggers and sometimes it just happens out of the blue.
 In each case I feel good one minute then just seconds later the PTSD is so horrific that it is unbearable.
 I’m trying to learn how to manage it, especially when the PTSD is particularly bad.
 I found that reaching out can sometimes help.
 Also, if it gets to be unbearable, I attempt to seek help.

 In February I checked myself into the emergency room because the trauma was totally overwhelming.
-In the moment, I saw no relief in sight and at the time, death almost seemed preferable to the hell I was experiencing.
+At the moment, I saw no relief in sight and at the time, death almost seemed preferable to the hell I was experiencing.
 I tweeted about what was going on and I also reached out to a few folks on FaceBook to let them know what was going on.

 When next I visited my doctor, he attempted to hold under observation for a few days because he said he had been informed that I was planning a suicide attempt.
 I asked if the person who contacted him was Cathy Brennan.
 He said it was.
-On top of everything Brennan, had almost managed to have me held against my will for days in a psych ward because I was suffering with PTSD her behavior caused.
+On top of everything Brennan, had almost managed to have me held against my will for days in a psych ward because I was suffering from PTSD her behavior caused.

 Worse, an anonymous tipster contacted my job’s security team, the campus police.
 The campus police then took the issue to my boss’s boss.
 The information supplied to campus police was similar to the tip supplied to my doctor and it is my belief that the anonymous tipster was none other than Cathy Brennan.
 If that is true, Brennan has managed to involve my co-workers, my boss, my boss’s boss, my employer’s security team, the university registrar’s office and my doctor in her harassment of me.
 It should be noted that prior to all of this I had asked her to leave me alone and to cease any and all contact with me.